thepedroferrari/windows-gaming-settings/web/README.md

 # RockTune Web — Loadout Builder for Windows Gaming

 A modern, interactive web application that generates personalized PowerShell scripts to optimize Windows for gaming.
-Built with Deno, Vite, and TypeScript.
+Built with Deno, Vite, Svelte 5, and TypeScript.

 ## 🎯 Project Goals